nephio-project/docs/content/en/docs/neo-porch/7_cli_api/relevant_old_docs/porchctl-cli-guide.md

 NAME                                    PACKAGE             WORKSPACENAME   REVISION   LATEST   LIFECYCLE   REPOSITORY porch-deployment.new-package-clone.v1   new-package-clone   v1              0          false    Draft       porch-deployment
 ```

+{{% alert title="Note" color="primary" %}}
+ A cloned package must be created in a repository in the same namespace as
+ the source package.
+Cloning a package with the Package Orchestration Service
+ retains a reference to the upstream package revision in the clone, and
+ cross-namespace references are not allowed.
+Package revisions in repositories
+ in other namespaces can be cloned using a reference directly to the underlying
+ oci or git repository as described below.
+{{% /alert %}}

 `porchctl rpkg clone` can also be used to clone package revisions that are in repositories not registered with Porch, for
 example: